 Presence of Oral as well as Verbal Apraxia

-Children who exhibit an oral apraxia as well as a verbal apraxia often require treatment longer than those children who exhibit only a verbal apraxia.
+Children who exhibit an oral apraxia as well as apraxia of speech often require treatment longer than those children who exhibit only CAS.

 Children whose overall health is good are more accessible to learning of all kinds than children who have periods of time when they are less “learning available” because of illness (middle ear infections, upper respiratory infections, etc.).

 Children with measured learning potentials in the average to above average range have a more favorable prognosis than children with cognitive delays.

 Children with attentional issues will often require intervention for longer periods than children with average to above average attentional skills.
 This is because the SLP can focus on the child’s productions rather than on maintaining their attention, and because children with attentional issues tend to have more difficulty monitoring their own speech (which is very important for “carry-over” of skills to the conversational level).

 Children who are seemingly unaware of, or unbothered by the difficulty other people have understanding them often require longer treatment.

 Children who have average to above average abilities to monitor their own speech productions tend to make progress more quickly than children who are unable to “self-monitor” and continue to need the SLP or others to give them feedback regarding their productions.
 Self-monitoring is an important skill for children with apraxia to learn.
 This is the process by which they take skills learned in therapy and begin to use them in their spontaneous speech.
 The only way this can occur is for the child to begin to “hear” his/her own productions and “edit” them.
 If a child cannot perceive an error, it will be impossible for him/her to correct it.